Home > Blog > Out in Rain—and Back in Rain : On Lucy Ives’s Anamnesis

 The urgent condition in Anamnesis is restlessness.
 Of being always en route, of shifting constantly in between: in between wrong and right, in between start and finish, I and you, experience and the naming of it.
 While much of this book is made—and left—up in the air, it is not driven by skittishness.
 To make meaning in language we must find the right word, the word that will suffice, but what if, in choosing that word, we set in motion another great loss?
 What if, once named, the experience begins to change?
 To pass away?
 And if the experience is of one’s dead father?
 How to accept that word?
 That loss?

-Anamnesis is a series of poems built around two commands, Write and _Cross this out. _ Here is the second poem in the first section:
+Anamnesis is a series of poems built around two commands, Write and Cross this out.
+Here is the second poem in the first section:

 You can write, “He left the house before noon, after they finished breakfast”